bnnyng/garden/content/Topological categories and functors.md

 The class of [[Singular chains and singular homology|singular chains]] $(C_*(X), \partial)$ form a functor $\mathsf{Top} \to \mathsf{Ch}$.
 To see this, let $f: X \to Y$ be any continuous map, and define $f_*: C_p(X) \to C_p(Y)$ be the homomorphism defined on generators as $f_*(\sigma) = f \circ \sigma$.

->[!abstract] Lemma: Functorial properties of the induced homomorphism on singular chains
+>[!lemma] Functorial properties of the induced homomorphism on singular chains
 >Let $f : X \to Y$ and $g: Y \to Z$ be continuous functions and define $f_*: C_*(X) \to C_*(Y)$ and $g_*: C_*(Y) \to C_*(Z)$ as above.
 Then $f_*, g_*$ are [[Homology of general chain complexes|chain maps]].
 Moreover, the following hold:
 >- (i) **Composition:** $(g \circ f)_* = g_* \circ f_*$;
 >- (ii) **Identity:** $(\text{id}_X)_*: C_*(X) \to C_*(X)$ is the identity chain map.